Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 A person with a terminal degree from the University is not eligible to be hired into a regular, tenure-track position, unless that person has been away from campus in other employment for a period of at least five years following receipt of the terminal degree.

-The Provost and Vice President for Academic Affairs may make exceptions to this policy for affirmative action reasons.
-Typically, exceptions to this policy will not be granted unless it can be shown that the candidate is a member of an underrepresented group in the department seeking the exception.
-Before recruiting a candidate who may be eligible for an exception, administrators should consult with DOF regarding whether an exception is likely to be granted.
-Requests for exceptions must be submitted by the Academic Dean through the Dean of the Faculties, to the Provost and Executive Vice President for Academic Affairs.
+The Provost and Executive Vice President for Academic Affairs may make exceptions to this policy.
+Before recruiting a candidate who may be eligible for an exception, administrators should consult with the Vice President for Faculty Development and Advancement regarding whether an exception is likely to be granted.
+Requests for exceptions must be submitted by the Academic Dean, through the Office of Faculty Development and Advancement, to the Provost and Executive Vice President for Academic Affairs.

 Faculty Classifications

 Appropriate classifications for faculty positions are based on the needs of the department/unit and in accordance with the specifications listed for each classification.
-To determine the classification of a position or to reclassify a position, refer to the specifications listed on the HR web site at the following link: https://hrapps.fsu.edu/class_specs_public/index.cfm?fuseaction=view.faclist
+To determine the classification of a position or before reclassifying a position, refer to the specifications listed on the HR website.

 To reclassify a faculty position, the department/unit must consult with the dean of the college or appropriate administrator.
-The Office of the Dean of the Faculties should be consulted to ensure the appropriate steps are taken to finalize the reclassification.
-Requests to reclassify must be sent to DOF so that approval may be sought from the Provost and Executive Vice President for Academic Affairs.
+Faculty Relations in the Office of Human Resources facilitates the consultation process with The Office of Faculty Development and Advancement and assists with ensuring the appropriate steps are taken to finalize the reclassification.
+Requests to reclassify must be approved by the Provost and Executive Vice President for Academic Affairs.

-Questions regarding faculty classifications should be directed to the Office of the Dean of the Faculties.
+Questions regarding faculty classifications should be directed to Faculty Relations.

 Definition of Dual Compensation

-• Approval by the Dean or Director of both the primary and secondary employing unit.
+• Approval by the Dean or Director of both the primary and secondary employing unit is required.
 Approval must be requested and granted prior to the dual compensation appointment and/or the performance of any work with the secondary employer;

 • Does not interfere with the regular work of the faculty member for the primary department;